iSoron/uhabits/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Pre-submission checklist
 - [ ] I am submitting a bug report, not a feature request.
-Feature requests should be posted under the Discussions tab.
 - [ ] I am running the latest version of Loop Habit Tracker.
 - [ ] I have have searched for similar issues, but did not find any matches.